What is Interlibrary Loan?

 Arrival times vary, so be certain to allow plenty of time.
 Most materials arrive within 10-14 days from their order date, but articles can arrive much sooner.
 If you need materials more quickly than two weeks, please see a librarian for assistance in finding local materials to fit your needs.

-Materials should be picked up at the Circulation Desk as promptly as possible, as returnable items (those with a due date) are checked out to your account as soon as we process them in our department.
+Materials should be picked up at the Circulation Desk as promptly as possible, as returnable items (those with a due date) are checked out to your library account as soon as we process them in our department.
+Books and other returnable items have due dates listed on an attached blue bookstrap.
 Photocopies are yours to keep and, whenever possible, we will send them to you electronically.
-Books and other returnable items have due dates listed on an attached blue bookstrap.
-If you wish to inquire about the status of your request, please feel free to check with either the ILL Technician or the Reference/ILL Librarian.

 There is a $5 charge for unclaimed items, which include the following: